LukasZierahn/click2move/README.md

 *   **Uncontrolled Vehicle Movement**: Vehicles may occasionally move erratically.
 This is likely due to a narrow margin of error in the path following logic.
 *   **Basic Stuck Detection**: The current stuck detection is rudimentary and cannot navigate around obstacles that were not already avoided by the initial pathfinding.
 *   **Vehicle Continues in Map View**: The vehicle does not automatically stop when the player opens the map view, which can lead to the vehicle driving off-course while the player is not watching.
+*   When removing an item from the hotbar (using MMB), the mod places a walk target.
+*   The path may cross over pipes.
 ## Mod Settings

 You can adjust these settings in `Settings -> Mod settings`.